In this tutorial, we will explain how to:

 Note: Peptide .csv files from Waters PLGS are also supported.

 9. Complete the setup wizard by clicking “Finish”.
-A progress bar will appear to track the creation of the projects.
-The following will occur:
+A progress bar will appear to track the creation of the project:

 Once the HX-DEAL project is created, you will see an empty project view with an empty document section (middle) and left, bottom and right-side panels.
 The project tree structure will appear on the left panel with the protein states, labeling, runs, proteins, peptides, and results.
 The right panel will be a general “Properties” view where information from selected elements will appear (example: after processing, selecting a peptide will display the deuteration information on the Properties panel).
 The bottom panel will initially contain the “Output” for an empty project.
 Once processed, the peptide list will also appear on the bottom panel.